 What personal information we hold about you?

 When you register with us, you complete forms and provide us with basic information about yourself, such as your name, date of birth, physical address and email address.
 You will also provide us with an up to date photograph for identification purposes during your online consultations.
 You are responsible for the accuracy of the information that you provide to us.

 Health and medical information

 The main type of information we hold about you is health and medical information: such as symptoms, treatments, consultations, medications and procedures.
-This includes details of your consultations with our doctors, and interactions with our digital service, Heydoc.
+This includes details of your consultations with our doctors, and interactions with our digital service, Semble.
 Your interactions with our digital service may be shared with our doctors in order to provide you with a better experience and for the purposes of providing you better health care.